Chia-Network/oldvdf-competition/README.md

 Furthermore, there are two proof approaches implemented here
 1. The [first one](https://eprint.iacr.org/2018/627.pdf) by Krzysztof Pietrzak, that is fast to create, but large and slow to verify.
 2. The [second one](https://eprint.iacr.org/2018/623.pdf) by Benjamin Wesolowski which is slower to create (but parallelizable), but small, and quick to verify.
+There is also a variation of wesolowski called n-wesolowski, that allows computing the proof faster, with some added parallelism, proof size, and verification time.

 Both approaches are summarized in [this survey paper](https://eprint.iacr.org/2018/712.pdf) by Boneh, Bünz, and Fisch.